Dux Factory: Plant #1

 The factory was established in Moscow in 1893 as a bicycle production plant.
 Production shifted to aircraft manufacturing in 1910.
-During World War I Dux produced Voisin LAS, Nieuport 17, Nieuport 24, Farman family of aircraft including models IV, VII, XVI, XXX, as well as a large number of military bicycles.
+During World War I Dux produced Morane-Saulnier G, Voisin L, Voisin LAS, Nieuport 17, Nieuport 24, Farman family of aircraft including models IV, VII, XVI, and XXX, as well as a large number of military bicycles.

-After the October Revolution the plant was named "Aircraft plant #1 named after OSOAVIAKHIM" or "GAZ No. 1".
+After the October Revolution. the plant was named "Aircraft Plant #1 named after OSOAVIAKHIM" or "GAZ No. 1".
 Farmans and Nieuports were left in production.

 In 1923 a design bureau was established at the plant, headed by Nikolai Nikolaevich Polikarpov; this would later become known as the Polikarpov Design Bureau.
 Production models included I-5, I-15, I-15bis, I-153, I-16, R-5, and R-Zet aircraft.
 Polikarpov also built Airco DH.9A (which later became Polikarpov R-1/Polikarpov R-2) and Airco DH.4 during the 1920s and 1930s.

 Plant #1 produced the MiG-3 before evacuation in October 1941.
 Plant #1 was evacuated to Samara in 1941, becoming the Kuibyshev Aviation Plant.
 In 1958 it shifted its production to rockets, and became known as the Samara Progress plant.

 Plant #30

 Plant #30 was established in 1939 in Dubna.
 In December 1941 it was relocated to the former site of Plant #1, where it manufactured the Ilyushin Il-2.
 In 1950 it merged with Plant #381, to produce the Il-28 in larger volumes.
 In 1953 Lukhovitsy Machine Building Plant was established as a subsidiary of the plant.

 Plant #30 became known as the Znamya Truda Machine-Building Plant in 1965, and as the Moscow Aircraft Production Organisation in 1973.

 The MiG-29 was put in production.
 Civil programs include MiG-AT, T-101, T-411, and Aviatika MAI-890 aircraft.
-After this the following aircraft were produced: Su-9, Yak-25, Il-14, Il-18 with modifications, MiG-21, and MiG-23.
+After this, the following aircraft were produced: Su-9, Yak-25, Il-14, Il-18 with modifications, MiG-21, and MiG-23.